quarkslab/pqc_tables/README.md

 > ANSSI encourages to use a conjectured post-quantum security level on symmetric primitives consistent with the selected post-quantum PKC algorithm – in practice at least the same security level as AES-256 for block ciphers and at least the same security level as SHA2-384 for hash functions.

-We then consider, in the column ANSSI, that if a cryptographic scheme does not provide security parameters of level IV (at least as hard to break as SHA2-384) or level V (at least as hard to break as AES-256), the scheme is not suitable to be used to get a (French) certification.
+We then consider, in the ANSSI column, that if a cryptographic scheme does not provide security parameters for level IV (at least as hard to break as SHA2-384) or level V (at least as hard to break as AES-256), the scheme is not suitable to be used to get a (French) certification.

 ### Post-quantum cryptography key exchange mechanisms and their usage for (French) certifications